stevenfoong/my-print-and-play/5-minute-justice/README.md

-This DC version of 5 minutes Marvel.
+This is the DC version of 5 minutes Marvel.

 Items List:
 - 3 Double-Sided Boss Mats (6 Bosses total) (pending)